Final Exam Policy

 The request for such an exam must be made in writing to the instructor in the appropriate course no later than two weeks before the last day of classes of the given semester.
 If possible, the makeup exam should be given within the final examination period.

-Each instructor should retain the final examination in their courses for one semester so those students wishing to see their final examination may do so.
+Each instructor should retain the final examination in their courses for one year so those students wishing to see their final examination may do so.
 This requirement does not apply in those instances in which the instructor chooses to return the examination to the students at the end of the course.

 In the event of cancellations or delays during an exam day, alternate exam times may be scheduled and will be communicated to the campus.
 Options the campus will consider will include, but are not limited to: